wilsonzlin/minify-html/README.md

 <div class="a"name="1" id = "a"></div>
 ```

 Special handling of some attributes require case sensitive names and values.
-For example, `class` and `type="text/javascript"`.
+For example, `CLASS` won't be recognised as an attribute to minify and `type="Text/JavaScript"` on a `<script>` will cause the element to be parsed as a [data block](https://html.spec.whatwg.org/dev/scripting.html#data-block).

 ### Script and style